evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 I've lived and worked for a long time), but if you're not in the business it's rough.

-Before I moved to SF I never had the intention to move to the bay.
+Before I moved to SF I never had the intention to move to the Bay.
 It just wasn't a goal for me.
 But when the opportunity arose, we felt that for the trip to be worth it, we didn't really want to lower our qualtity of living standard, and we wanted a 2-bedroom apartment and a reasonable commute.
 Ultimately this